atin7pal/Favourite-food-app/README.md

 This is a very basic project with HTML bookmarking feature used as a main highlight.
 Behind the scenes, I have used scrolling effect everywhere.

+*Pease download the image files to see the webpage images.*